opf/openproject/frontend/doc/STYLING.md

 The `lsg` is simple markdown containing information on how to use the component described.

-Ideally, this should be only one component per Sass partial, but this is not always possible, as seen in the cases of e.g. `./app/assets/stylesheets/content/_work_packages.sass` which describes an area of theapplication instead of a single component.
+Ideally, this should be only one component per Sass partial, but this is not always possible, as seen in the case of `./app/assets/stylesheets/content/_work_packages.sass` which describes an area of the application instead of a single component.

 ### Getting JavaScript to work with the Styleguide

 In an ideal world, the styleguide would convey only styling-related information.
-Unfortunately, for practical purposes such as styling `ui.select`, which require some JavaScript to be active, the styleguide intorduces some custom JavaScript:
+Unfortunately, for practical purposes such as styling `ui.select` which requires some JavaScript to be active, the styleguide introduces some custom JavaScript:

 ```jade
 //from styleguide.jade